 Welcome to JCH Pain Center.
 We offer a multidisciplinary approach to your pain.
-We feel treating the whole patient is essential to the success of your pain managment.
-Your activie participation is am importnat part in your health care and to our approach.
-Without active particpation we will not be able to achieve our goal: Improving you Quality of Life.
+We feel treating the whole patient is essential to the success of your pain management.
+Your active participation is an important part of your healthcare and to our approach.
+Without active participation, we will not be able to achieve our goal: Improving your Quality of Life.

 When treating chronic pain we treat more than just the damaged area(s) of the body.
 You may have to live with a certain amount of pain, but achieving small victories one step at a time will ultimately improve your Quality of Life.
 We want you to enjoy life again – whether that means returning to work, going fishing or shopping with a friend, or playing with your children or grandchildren.